hokhyk/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 - ("Sound" - audio track of the deck.
 Optional, only used for `extended` deck type)
 - "jlpt" - the anki-tags, ordered by JLPT.
 These should be imported as the `tag` field.

+## Testing

+Some simple tests are included in this repository.
+Ensure the relevant dev packages are installed by running `pipenv --dev install`.
+Then run `pytest`.